olimorris/tmux-pomodoro-plus/README.md

 set -g @pomodoro_prompt_pomodoro "#[fg=$color_gray]🕤 ? "
 ```

-The current and total number of intervals can be displayed:
+The current and total number of intervals can also be displayed:

 ```bash
 set -g @pomodoro_show_intervals "#[fg=$color_gray][%s/%s]"
 ```

+> **Note**: If you provide just 1 `%s` then the current interval count will be displayed only

 A real-time countdown can be also be displayed: